sprkweb/tarona/CONTRIBUTING.md

 When action is started, landscape with its content is converted into a simplier format and sent to the front-end.

+#### Level 3.
+Extensions for Action
+See `lib/tarona/act_types/action/` and `game/classes`.

+It is where the game engine ends and the game mechanics begin.

+There are a lot of various commands which extends game with their mechanics.
+I do not want to list them here, because it is the most actively developing part of the game.
+You can just read names of the files from the directories above.

+Some of them, just for example: `Mobilize` command allows player to move some of his entities and `Death` removes killed entities from map.

 ### Front-end
 See `public/scripts`.